Nsivaa/Vehicle_navigation/README.md

 As soon as the robot approaches a working lamp post, its light switches to blue and the next one switches to red.

+The repository contains a ROS package that implements a solution (ROS_Plugins/catkin_ws/src/navigation).
+Refer to its README file for info.